 CHERAW, Colo. — Matthew Snyder sinks into the chair in his workplace with a tattered crimson carpet and jogging trophies arranged in a corner.
-It is properly earlier than sunrise, and students won’t start streaming beyond his window for as a minimum every other 45 minutes.
+It is properly earlier than sunrise, and students won’t start streaming beyond his window for at least every other 45 minutes.

 Enough time, he thinks, to reply to some of his sixty-eight unread emails and comb thru the inches-thick white binder on his desk, maintaining a proposal that he needs to give to his faculty board the following morning.

-By 7 a.M., even though, he is fielding a cellphone call from a figure with an unwell child.
+By 7 a.M., even though he is fielding a cellphone call from a figure with an unwell child.
 He welcomes into his workplace sophomores seeking approval for a Future Business Leaders of America task.
-The math teacher wants to talk, and so does the school counselor; one among his board members rings on the cellphone.
+The math teacher and the school counselor want to talk; one of his board members rings on the cell phone.
 Buses for a subject ride to a dinosaur museum must be sorted.
 Then a mom wishes to help to enroll her son in the neighboring district’s alternative excessive school.

 Pacific Standard